Garmelon/PFERD/CONFIG.md

 crawler needs to apply a rule to a path, it goes through this list top-to-bottom and choose the first matching rule.

+To see this process in action, you can use the `--debug-transforms` or flag or the `--explain` flag.

 Each line has the format `SOURCE ARROW TARGET` where `TARGET` is optional.
 `SOURCE` is either a normal path without spaces (e. g. `foo/bar`), or a string literal delimited by `"` or `'` (e. g. `"foo\" bar/baz"`).
 Python's string